-Part IV: Automated Recordation and Targeting System (ARTS) for IPR Protection in India.
+4. Automated Recordation and Targeting System (ARTS) for IPR Protection in India.

-In order to achieve the goals of effective enforcement and trade facilitation, India has introduced an automated system that would help the right holders to conveniently register their rights with the Customs Authorities and enable the Customs Administration to provide assured protection and fool proof monitoring to a greater degree.
+- 4.1 In order to achieve the goal of effective enforcement and trade facilitation, India has introduced an automated system that would help the right holders to conveniently register their rights with the Customs Authorities and enable the Customs Administration to provide assured protection and fool proof monitoring to a greater degree.
 This Automated Recordation & Targeting System (ARTS) is basically an e-application for effective implementation of the IPR border measures.
-ARTS envisage registration of rights at the local level and its protection at the national level across all major customs locations in India.

-The ARTS has been developed with the following objectives:

-- (i) Effective implementation of the IPR border measures coupled with Trade Facilitation; - (ii) Integration of IPR enforcement with Customs Clearance procedures; - (iii) Providing a web based platform for right holders to record their rights with Customs; - (iv) Enabling national targeting of suspect consignments; - (v) Creation of a centralized national database containing useful information for enforcement; - (vi) Providing access to a centralized database for the officers posted in Customs Field formations across the country. - (vii) Enable online, system driven, Centralized Bond management module.

-On-line IP recordation system and recordation procedure is currently hosted on htto://ipr.icegate.gov.in.
-The following is the procedure of such recordal in brief:
+ARTS envisage registration of rights at the local level and its protection at the national level across all major customs locations in India. - 4.2 The ARTS has been developed with the following objectives: - (i) Effective implementation of the IPR border measures coupled with Trade Facilitation; - (ii) Integration of IPR enforcement with Customs Clearance procedures; - (iii) Providing a web based platform for right holders to record their rights with Customs; - (iv) Enabling national targeting of suspect consignments; - (v) Creation of a centralized national database containing useful information for enforcement; - (vi) Providing access to a centralized database for the officers posted in Customs Field formations across the country. - (vii) Enable online, system driven, Centralized Bond management module. - 4.3 The on-line IP recordation system and recordation procedure is currently hosted on http://ipr.icegate.gov.in.
+The following is the procedure of such recordation in brief:

-A. Filing of Notice by the Right Holder:
+Filing of notice by the right holder: